This post is also available in: Italiano (Italian)

 Street food and Neapolitan cuisine

-In Naples we have a way to turn even the more elaborate dishes into street food.
+In Naples we have a way to turn even the most elaborate Italian dishes into street food.
 This is particularly true in Via San Gregorio Armeno: a visit here wouldn’t be complete without a mini food tour that you can do on your own, and it includes most of the iconic foods of Naples we already talked about.
 Remember to go there very hungry because with just a few Euros you will be able to buy the most traditional and delicious food, off the beaten path and away from the tourist traps.

 Pizza “a portafoglio” (“Wallet” pizza)